gingerlifts/opl-data/docs/project-setup-mac-os.md

   make[1]: *** [clientstatics] Error 1
   ```

-go to `server/templates` and check if you have `static-asset-map-mac.tera` file,if you dont,
+go to `server/templates` and check if you have `static-asset-map.tera` file, if you don't,
-rename file `static-asset-map-mac-os-fix.tera` to `static-asset-map.tera`.
-Then go to `server/client/build` folder and open
+rename file `static-asset-map-mac-os-fix.tera` to `static-asset-map.tera` and run `make` again (You should see Good luck! message if everything succeeds).
-`static-asset-map.tera` file, change the hashed file names in your `server/templates/static-asset-map.tera` file to the ones you see in the
+Then open `server/client/build/data/templates/static-asset-map.tera` file and copy the contents to the file you just renamed (`server/templates/static-asset-map.tera`).

-`server/client/build/static-asset-map.tera` file
+then run `make` again

-then run `make` again (You should see Good luck! message if everything succeeds)
+then go to the `server` folder and run `cargo run`

-then go to the `server` folder and run `cargo run --release`
+Unfortunately you have to paste the contents from `server/client/build/data/templates/static-asset-map.tera` to `server/templates/static-asset-map.tera` every time you do run `make` in server folder until we fix this somehow.